 One advantage of this replication timing procedure is that it assays replication timing in individual cells.
 Therefore, it has the ability to detect differences in replication timing between homologous chromosomes contained within the same cell.
+While there are other procedures, e.g. replication timing in situ hybridization (ReTiSH; 11), that have the ability to detect differences in replication timing between alleles at specific loci on homologous chromosomes, the procedure described here can detect differences in the replication timing along the entire length of chromosomes.
 In addition, this procedure can assay differences in the replication timing of chromosomes that are present in only a fraction of cells of a population 3.
 For example many cancer cell lines and primary tumor samples contain chromosome rearrangements that are present in less than 50% of cells.
+We are currently using this procedure to assay chromosomes in primary tumor samples, and have been able to detect asynchronous replication between chromosomes in multiple samples.
+However, given that primary tumor samples have a limited number of mitotic figures, about one third of the primary cultures failed to give sufficient numbers of mitotic spreads.

 Another advantage that this procedure has over microarray or sequencing based assays is that individual chromosomes are assayed rather than immunoprecipitated DNA from pools of cells.
 In the immunoprecipitation-based assays polymorphisms must be identified and linked to specific alleles in order to distinguish the replication timing between alleles.

-Furthermore, with the recognition that many cancer cells contain numerous chromosome rearrangements, and the observation that DNA replication stress is associated with genomic instability in cancer cells , we believe that this protocol is a useful and simple tool for the routine analysis of the replication timing of chromosomes in cancer cells.
+Furthermore, with the recognition that many cancer cells contain numerous chromosome rearrangements12, and the observation that DNA replication stress is associated with genomic instability in cancer cells 13, we believe that this protocol is a useful and simple tool for the routine analysis of the replication timing of chromosomes in cancer cells.

 Tables and Figures: